Overcoming Self-Consciousness

 However, if you have struggled with being self-conscious in the past, that doesn't mean that you must feel the same way in the future.
 You can take a few approaches to focus on confidence and develop a healthy, well-managed sense of self-awareness.

-How to reduce self-consciousness to increase self-compassion
+How to overcome self-consciousness to increase self-compassion

 Managing self-consciousness may be possible when you are mindful of your self-perception, reducing negative self-talk, and fostering positivity.
 Though it may take time, consistent efforts to make the following changes could make a lasting impact.